MikadoAPP/mikado/README.md

 #### Creating a suitable PEM formatted public key

-A certificate suitable for use by the verifier can be generated from the user's private key.
+A PEM formatted private key suitable for use by the verifier can be generated from the user's RSA key file as would be used with SSH.

 ```` bash
 openssl rsa -in ~/.ssh/id_rsa -pubout -out idrsa.pub.pem